Mark Salling Reportedly Could Not Recover From ‘Glee’ Co-Star Corey Monteith’s Death

 — Mark Salling (@MarkSalling) March 29, 2016

 The star was caught with lewd images of minors on his computer, some of which were described as “sadistic” and “masochistic.”
-Some of the identified victims were to receive $50,000 each as part of the Mark Salling’s plea deal, but since he committed suicide before his sentencing, that part of the bargain was unfortunately called off.
-However, now victims are able to claim their restitutions by suing Mark Salling’s estate.
+Some of the identified victims were to receive $50,000 each as part of the Mark Salling’s plea deal, but since he committed suicide before his sentencing, that part of the plea bargain was unfortunately unenforceable.
+However, now victims can claim their restitution by suing Mark Salling’s estate.

-Mark Salling, who played Noah “Puck” Puckerman, was found after an apparent suicide by hanging in Sunland, California near a Little League baseball field.
+Mark Salling, who played Noah “Puck” Puckerman, was found after an apparent suicide by hanging in Sunland, California, near a Little League baseball field.

 His family described Mark Salling as a “gentle and loving” person, despite the crimes he committed.
 Some fans of Glee, however, took umbrage to this as they state that one cannot be a pedophile interested in seeing children abused and still be “loving and gentle.”

-The star’s family asks for privacy during this time.
+The star’s family asked for privacy during this time.